quanyang/percy-docs/docs/clients/ruby/capybara.md

 MiniTest.after_run { Percy::Capybara.finalize_build }
 ```

+**NOTE:** Rails 5.0.0 has a bug and doesn't invoke MiniTest.after_run.
+This was fixed in Rails 5.0.1.
+For Rails 5.0.0, finalize the build with: `at_exit { Percy::Capybara.finalize_build }`.

 ### Non-Rails frameworks (Sinatra, etc.)

 Without Rails autoloading, you will need to manually `require 'percy/capybara'` when using Percy.